openkraken/website/docs/plugins/plugin/development.en-US.md

 }
 ```

-Kraken provides a basic BaseModule abstract class, and a Kraken Module can be realized by implementing the methods defined by BaseModule.
+Kraken provides the basic BaseModule abstract class to implement BaseModuThe method defined by le can implement a Kraken Module.

 Kraken uses Module in its design to handle calls from the JavaScript API.
 Therefore, for the JS API of AlarmClock, the Module name is AlarmClockModule.

-There are two ways to return data to JavaScript in Module.
-The first one is to return data through `InvokeModuleCallback callback`.
+There are two ways to return data to JavaScript in the Module.
+The first is to return through the `InvokeModuleCallback callback`.
 As long as the JavaScript code is called, and a function is passed in as a callback at the last parameter, you can call the InvokeModuleCallback callback on the Dart layer to directly perform the callback.
 The callback parameter can be passed `errmsg` or `data` to handle both abnormal and normal situations.

 The second way is to call `moduleManager.emitModuleEvent(name, event: alarmEvent, data:'Wake Up!');` in any function in Module to trigger a Module event.
 This event can be monitored by calling `kraken.addKrakenModuleListener` on JavaScript.
 However, it is worth noting that any event triggered by a Module will execute the callback registered by `kraken.addKrakenModuleListener`, so it is also necessary to determine the name of the Module called when the callback is executed.